-Hearty, comforting and satisfying beef stew prepared in a fraction of the time using your pressure cooker!
+This hearty and comforting beef stew is prepared in a fraction of the time by utilizing the speed and convenience of your pressure cooker.

-- 2 pounds boneless chuck roast (excess fat removed) cut into approximately 1-1/2 inch chunks
+- 2 pounds boneless beef chuck roast excess fat removed and cut into approximately 1 1/2 inch pieces

 - 2 tablespoons olive oil